 Once again, I have nothing to show for it, as it was not the official event, so no fancy shit to put up on my wall of fame, but so be it.

-I spent almost 66 hours on my bike (moving) averaging a whopping 18.4 kph 😎
+In total during this Tour de France 2021, I spent almost 66 hours on my bike (moving) averaging a whopping 18.4 kph 😎

 While I’ve worked hard to improve this balance during the endless training hours in my pancake flat backyard, the imbalance gets worse when I’m climbing.